kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 kubectl apply -f my-manifest-using-my-image:unique-tag
 ```

-**Note**: The Kubernetes default pull policy is `IfNotPresent` unless
+**Note**: The Kubernetes default pull policy is `IfNotPresent` unless the image
-the image tag is `:latest` in which case the default policy is `Always`.
+tag is `:latest` in which case the default policy is `Always`.  `IfNotPresent`
-`IfNotPresent` causes the Kubelet to skip pulling an image if it already exists.
+causes the Kubelet to skip pulling an image if it already exists.
+When using
+`kind load` we would like to avoid the `Always` pull policy, so that we can
-If you want those images loaded into node to work as expected, please:
+instead rely on the images which we inject.
+If you want images loaded
+into the cluster to work as expected, please:

-- don't use a `:latest` tag
+- don't use a `:latest` tag.
+If you must, then you required to set

-and / or:

-- specify `imagePullPolicy: IfNotPresent` or `imagePullPolicy: Never` on your container(s).
+  `imagePullPolicy` to `IfNotPresent` or `Never`.

+or

+- use a unique tag whenever your image changes.
+Then you can leave
+  `imagePullPolicy` unset, which will make it default to `IfNotPresent`.
+If you
+  want you can also explicitly set it to `IfNotPresent` or `Never`.

 See [Kubernetes imagePullPolicy][Kubernetes imagePullPolicy] for more information.